pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/pipeline/index.md

 chain multiple pipelines together to create a directed acyclic graph (DAG).

+Pachyderm has the following special types of pipelines:

+**Cron**
+:   A cron input enables you to trigger the pipeline code at
+    a specific interval.
+This type of pipeline is useful for such tasks as web scraping, querying a database, and other similar operations where you do not want to wait for new data, but instead trigger the pipeline periodically.

+**Join**
+:   A join pipeline enables you to join files that are stored
+    in different Pachyderm repositories and match a particular file path pattern.
+Conceptually, joins are similar to the database’s inner join operations, although they only match on file paths, not the actual file content.

+**Service**
+:   A service is a special type of pipeline that instead of
+    executing jobs and then waiting, permanently runs a serving data through an endpoint.
+For example, you can be serving an ML model or a REST API that can be queried.
+A service reads data from Pachyderm but does not have an output repo.

+**Spout**
+:   A spout is a special type of pipeline for ingesting data from
+    a data stream.
+A spout can subscribe to a message stream, such as Kafka or Amazon SQS, and ingest data when it receives a message.
+A spout does not have an input repo.

 A minimum pipeline specification must include the following parameters:

 - `name` — The name of your data pipeline.
 Set a meaningful name for